okami101/vuetify-admin/docs/guide/authentication.md

 ::: tip GUEST MODE
 Note that the auth provider is of course totally optional !
-If your API don't need auth at all, simply don't set the `authProvider` option in `VtecAdmin` constructor and VA will directly use a `guest` mode auth that will let you manage your resources as if we were connected.
+If your API don't need auth at all, simply don't set the `authProvider` option in `VuetifyAdmin` constructor and VA will directly use a `guest` mode auth that will let you manage your resources as if we were connected.
 :::

 All of this providers need an instance of axios in order to work.
 The easiest way is to create an admin axios instance and passthrough it into both auth and data providers :